translate/pootle/docs/releases/dev.rst

 Details of changes
 ==================

-- The editor for static pages now highlights the content's markup (:issue:`3346`).
+- The editor for static pages now highlights the content's markup and displays a live preview of the rendered contents (:issue:`3346`, :issue:`3766`).
 - Pulled latest translations.
 - :djadmin:`update_tmserver`: